 1. Protect People

-machine, turn off the machine (if it is in your capability).
+machine should be turned off (if it is in your capability).
 Except for the usual precautions for

-moving an injured person, individuals should immediately leave the room or
+moving an injured person, individuals should immediately leave the room or area

 1st page of the Campus Directory.

-and report the nature of the illness or injury.
-Inform the
+nature of the illness or injury.
+Inform the 911 dispatcher that the injured

-that the injured individual may be contaminated with radioactive
+individual may be contaminated with radioactive material (generally not the

 or 2311 during normal working hours OR notify Public Safety, at 282-2515 during